ysyk2021/the-art-of-feedback-in-the-workplace-providing-constructive-criticism-and-encouragement/src/chapter-3-2.md

-Chapter 3: Creating a Culture of Feedback: Establishing Norms and Expectations around Feedback
+Establishing Norms and Expectations around Feedback
 ==============================================================================================

 Establishing norms and expectations around feedback is essential for creating a culture of feedback in the workplace.
 In this chapter, we will explore the techniques and strategies necessary for setting clear standards and expectations for feedback.